 Some professionals are required to report suspected maltreatment of a vulnerable adult.
 Online Mandated Reporter Training provides training on state statute and the duties of mandated reporters.
 It is available to any interested person.

-Minnesota statutes 626.557, subd.
-10, requires county social service agencies to assess and offer emergency and continuing protective services in response to reports of suspected maltreatment made to the common entry point.
-Counties use a standardized tool, in combination with the county's established prioritization guidelines, when making decisions regarding protective services and report investigation.
-The process used in the structured decision making process is found in the "Guidelines and Procedures Manual" of the "Structured Decision Making (R) for Adult Protection.
-The manual is located at:
+Minnesota law requires county social service agencies to assess and offer protective services in response to reports of suspected maltreatment.
+Counties use a standardized tool, when making decisions regarding protective services and report investigation.
+The structured decision-making process is found in the "Guidelines and Procedures Manual" of the "Structured Decision Making (R) for Adult Protection manual.

 County staff: Disability and Aging Policy Quest

 Report/Rate this page

 |© 2015 Minnesota Department of Human Services Online||Updated: 7/1/15 7:59 AM | Accessibility | Terms/Policy | Contact DHS | Top of Page ||